 A brief history of mindfulness

 It’s important to keep in mind that mindfulness is not some lost, ancient, esoteric practice. it’s something that anyone can do at any time.
-While meditation, for example, can be a great way to cultivate mindfulness (which we’ll briefly touch on later), mindfulness isn’t a ritualized practice, it simply requires a moderate amount of focus and effort.
+While formal meditation itself, for example, can be a great way to cultivate mindfulness (which we’ll briefly touch on later), mindfulness isn’t a ritualized practice, it simply requires a moderate amount of focus and effort.

 While these movements tended to focus on a more formalized version of mindfulness, by the late-20th century, mindfulness had become increasingly common as something to incorporate in one’s day-to-day life.
-Some of you may be seeking enlightenment, but most of you are simply looking for a strategy to reduce stress.
+Some of you may be seeking enlightenment, but most of you are simply looking for a strategy to reduce stress and anxiety.
 Simple mindfulness is an excellent path to the latter.

 Tips to practice mindfulness

-Now you know what mindfulness is, as well as the long-held importance of the practice throughout history.
+Now you know what mindfulness is, as well as mindfulness practices such mindfulness meditation, as the long-held importance of the practice throughout history.
 But if this is all new to you, you’re probably wondering how to get started.
 Fortunately, we’ve included a few tips and pointers to help you become more comfortable practicing mindfulness.
 We’ll start off with something simple:

 Keep a journal